 Responsibilities and Composition of the Board of Directors

-We decided on a Board of Directors comprising 9 to 13 members in consideration of the company's scale of business development and major shareholders as well as the need for balanced and practical operations.
+The board has reached a decision of comprising 7 to 13 members in consideration of the company's scale of business development and major shareholders as well as the need for balanced and practical operations.
 The Board's main responsibilities are to:

 • Guide company strategy